 Up to 6,000 words.
 Includes letter detailing the strengths, weaknesses, and revision suggestions, as well as line notes.
 Includes a 15-minute call to review/ask questions.
 Comments can include publication recommendations if this is a goal.

 Maria Anderson is from Three Forks, Montana.
-Her fiction has recently appeared or are forthcoming in Ploughshares, Storythings 10, Sewanee Review, McSweeney’s, Edible Bozeman, Alpinist, and Best American Short Stories 2018.
-Two-time National Book Award winner Jesmyn Ward selected her stories “Water Moccasin” and “Wetumpka” to be listed as distinguished in Best American Short Stories 2021.
+Her fiction has recently appeared in Ploughshares, Storythings 10, Sewanee Review, McSweeney’s, Edible Bozeman, Alpinist, and Best American Short Stories 2018.
+Two-time National Book Award winner Jesmyn Ward selected her stories “Water Moccasin” and “Wetumpka” as distinguished in Best American Short Stories 2021.

-She likes floating, trail running, & hot springs.
+She likes skiing, trail running, cold soaks, & hot springs.